jaybeeuu/jaybeeuu-dev/packages/posts/src/shiver-me-template-literals/shiver-me-template-literals.md

 You can imagine what you get back.

-Theres some magic happening here though.
+There's some magic happening here though.
 See how `howDoYeHail` is destructured off the result of the promise?
 Yargs give us the arguments as `camelCase` even though I told it the name of the argument in `kebab-case`.